GoogleChrome/web.dev/src/site/content/en/blog/speed-tooling-evolutions-cds-2019/index.md

   highlighted in green.">
 </figure>

-You can read about all of the latest metrics on [web.dev/metrics](/metrics/).
+Read about all of the latest metrics on [web.dev/metrics](/metrics/).

 ## Field data (CrUX) thresholds adjusted in PageSpeed Insights